Support Philly Businesses

 At Rock to the Future, the health and safety of our students, family, and staff is of the utmost importance to us.
 While we know how important our programs are for the students we serve, we unfortunately have had to suspend our programs and close our office until the state of Pennsylvania lifts the stay at home order and the schools we work in reopen.

 - We are now offering online music programs!
-Join us for a Brain Break at noon, Monday-Thursday on Facebook Live, or register for an online music class Tuesday-Thursday afternoon: Online Learning
+Register for an online music class Monday-Thursday afternoons: Online Learning Free for Philadelphia youth in grades 3-12.

 - During this time, the city and the School District of Philadelphia are providing takeaway meals for Philadelphia students, seniors, and others in need.
 An interactive map and list of locations is available on the City of Philadelphia website.
 For further resources, please see below.